shengjiex98/Uncertain-Linear-System/README.md

   * Please obtain appropriate Gurobi License from [here](http://www.gurobi.com/downloads/licenses/license-center).
 Please note that if you are using Academic License, you **should be in your University network** (VPN should work fine too) while installing the license.
 Please refer to this [link](https://www.gurobi.com/documentation/8.1/quickstart_windows/academic_validation.html) for details.
 After the license is installed properly, Gurobi can be used from home network.
   * Install Gurobi.
 Please note that we will need Gurobi Python Interface.
 On-line documentation on installation can be found [here](http://www.gurobi.com/documentation/).
   * Gurobi Python Interface can also be installed through [Anaconda](https://www.anaconda.com/).
 Details on installing Gurobi Python Interface through `conda` can be found [here](https://www.gurobi.com/documentation/8.1/quickstart_mac/installing_the_anaconda_py.html#section:Anaconda).
 * [Optional: Only needed to run the Mars Rover case study] [Dependencies for `Python Robotics`](https://github.com/AtsushiSakai/PythonRobotics#requirements) need to be installed.
-Note that one doesn't need to downloaded the `Python Robotics` repository — that's provided native with our code.
+Note that one doesn't need to download the `Python Robotics` repository — that is provided native with our code.
 Just installing the dependencies for `Python Robotics` is required.
 If one does not wish to run the Mars Rover case study, they can ignore this step.

 ### Downloading the tool